 - Most species have an elongated jaw structure that gives a beak-like appearance to their mouths.

-- Dolphins have an extremely complex and large brain and of a different structure from many of the land mammals’ brain.
+- Dolphins have an extremely complex and large brain and of a different structure from many of the land mammals’ brains.

-- Like other mammals, dolphins are warm-blooded and have internal body temperature around 36 °C.
+- Like other mammals, dolphins are warm-blooded and have an internal body temperature of around 36 °C.